gavinmischler/spikeFRInder/README.md

 # spikeFRInder: Spike inference algorithm using frequency-domain FRI framework

-This repository contains the code for the methods for estimating spikes in a stream of decaying exponentials, which is described in the upcoming paper **A finite rate of innovation approach for the estimation of a stream of decaying exponentials** in the ASILOMAR Conference on Signals, Systems, and Computers (2020).
+This code can be used to estimate the locations of a stream of decaying exponentials, such as neural spikes in a calcium imaging recording, as described in the following paper:

+> Béjar, Benjamín and Gavin Mischler.
+"A finite rate of innovation approach for the estimation of a stream of decaying exponentials."
+2020 54th Asilomar Conference on Signals, Systems, and Computers, (2020): 1497-1501.

 ### Basic decaying exponential model